jlevy/lft/README.md

    For example, it is far preferable to have a unified UX rather than having to copy/paste into and out of your ChatGPT window for each step.

-4. **Reliability:** Not every LLM-powered step is reliable.
+4. **Reliable quality and groundedness:** So far, LLMs are great at plausibility and mediocre at factual and rigorously logical.
-   We can wait for models to improve, but we also need ways to make unreliable steps more reliable (by having steps for additional checks like groundedness checks or filtering of diffs).
+   Models, especially reasoning models are improving, but we also need ways to make unreliable steps more reliable.
+   A key way is by having steps for additional checks like groundedness checks or careful reviewing of edits/diffs.

-5. **Trivial to extend or compose features:** This is the biggest departure from many existing tools.
-A key element here is *data-driven user interfaces*.
-Many tools and workflows do do not exist
+5. **Easy extensibility:** This is the biggest departure from many existing tools.
+   It is easy to add new operations, and these operations should be in a simple format that's also easy for an LLM to write (generally, possibly restricted Python or TypeScript/HTML/CSS, as these are well understood by LLMs).

+6. **Built-in compositionality:** Typically missing in many tools is the idea of *data-driven user interfaces*.
+The idea is that you can combine items and operations in new ways *with no new code required for UI/UX*.
+Terminal apps are much like this and the idea of hybrid GUI/terminal UIs is a key way to improve them.

 ## Selected Ideas for Better Tools